Acceptance And Commitment Therapy (ACT) For One’s Thoughts & Values

 These are just some examples of what an acceptance and commitment therapy (ACT) therapist might ask you to say to yourself during these moments.
 Use whichever ones work best while you're focusing on being mindful.

-Mindfulness and how to achieve it
+Mindfulness for intrusive thoughts: How to achieve it

 Imagine being able to quiet those intrusive thoughts that plague you during the day and trade them for your surroundings in the present moment.
 There can be a sense of calmness in this action.
 You may feel lighter, perhaps even a bit more in control of your own body and breathing than you thought.
 You may feel your shoulders relax and your head start to feel clear.
 You can hear yourself breathe through the silence surrounding you.